SERVIR-Amazonia/trinidad-and-tobago-training/intro-to-remote-sensing/data-viz-sentinel.md

 Use QGIS to find the mean and median NDVI values inside the protected areas within Negril and in the non-protected areas of Negril.
 Compare the values to see if there is a difference in vegetation levels between protected and non-protected areas.
 Do these values differ from the values calculated in Challenge 1?

-* *Hint 1: You will have to add the negril-pa-shapefile.zip and the **non_protectedArea_savanna.shp** as two different layers in the project.*
+* *Hint 1: The process is very similar to Challenge 1.*
-* *Hint 2: The Zonal Statistics tool will come in handy in this exercise.*
+* *Hint 2: Save your results to an output file for easier comparison.*